stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+###March 2, 2015
+At long last, Cobertura has released version 2.1, with thanks to Dennis Lundberg.
+As a result, the Gradle Cobertura plugin now uses version 2.1.1 of Cobertura by default.
+This version should play better with Java 8 and fix several of the issues users were having.
 ###October 12, 2014
 The Cobertura plugin now supports Cobertura 2.1, and is a part of Gradle 2.1's plugin repository.
 See the [Usage]